- Home

 To access your superannuation early, you need to apply to the Australian Taxation Office (ATO) or directly to your super fund, depending on why you are applying.
 There are also tax issues to consider.

-If you’re not sure where all your superannuation is held, call the ATO’s super search line on 13 28 65 to find any lost or unclaimed superannuation.
+If you’re not sure where all your superannuation is held, call the ATO’s lost super search line on 13 28 65 to find any lost or unclaimed superannuation.

 People often don’t realise that they may have insurance attached to their super.
 Many industry super funds, as well as some retail funds, offer insurance by default.
-In many cases, you will be covered if you did not choose to “opt out”.
+In many cases, you will be covered if you did not choose to opt out.

 Types of insurance offered through super funds include:

-- life insurance (may be called death cover) – paid as a lump sum or an income stream (to nominated beneficiaries) or a combination.
-Some policies will pay the insured amount if you are diagnosed with a terminal medical condition
+- life insurance (may be called death cover) – this is paid to nominated beneficiaries when the policyholder dies.
+Some policies will pay the insured amount if the policyholder is diagnosed with a terminal medical condition

 For more details, contact your superannunation fund.